How Google Awards Local Ranking

 Remember, Google is trying to respond to a search request with the most relevant data possible.
 Businesses with completed address, phone number, business hours, category, and product pictures or info are just easier to match up with consumer requests.

 Note: It’s important to keep the profile information up-to-date.
 Your profile is a representation of the business, so accuracy is a must.

 Keep accurate business hours.

 Your Google business profile lists your hours.
 There’s nothing worse for a consumer than going to the bother of searching you, driving to your location, and finding that your storefront is locked.
 Google gives consumers the opportunity to verify that information on your profile is correct.
-Imagine how excited Google will be to display your profile if they get constant feedback that your information is inaccurate?
-We can guess that the answer is—not very excited to display and rank you.
+If Google receives constant feedback that your information is inaccurate, it won’t want to display your profile.

 Note: If you have special holiday hours, make sure to list them.

 Photos work as ranking fuel on lots of levels.
 Photos sometimes answer more questions than words do.
 Think of Fred R. Barnard’s quote from 1927, “A picture is worth ten thousand words.”
 By including photos, searchers can see your storefront, facility, products, and even the cross streets of your location.